-Quality Of Display Material 20%
+Quality Of Display Material

-- a.
+a.
 Maps, labels and charts designed to feature effectively the work or practice presented.
-Consider size of letters and cards in relation to importance of idea. - b.
+Consider size of letters and cards in relation to importance of idea.

+- b.
 Quality of products grown or articles made. - Booths are approximately six feet square.
 Booth exhibits removed without permission will not receive premium money.
-4-H boys and girls are encouraged to take the responsibility of putting up the booths.
+4-H members are encouraged to take the responsibility of putting up the booths.